Relationship Of Temperature And Volume

 PV = nRT

 where P is pressure, V is volume, n is the number of moles of gas, R is the ideal gas constant, and T is the temperature in Kelvin.
-This equation shows that, at constant pressure, the volume of an ideal gas is directly proportional to its absolute temperature.
+In real terms, this equation shows that, at constant pressure, the volume of an ideal gas is directly proportional to its absolute temperature.
 This is often referred to as Charles's Law.
 Real gases deviate from ideal behavior at high pressures and low temperatures, but the Ideal Gas Law serves as a useful approximation in many situations.

 Practical Applications of Thermal Expansion: From Bridges to Thermometers